4 Resources MBA Students Can Use to Enhance Their Graduate School Experience

 4. Newspapers and Blogs and Podcasts—Oh My!

 There is a thriving business media community in America teeming with sources for you to devour and use to enrich your graduate school experience.
 These include traditional resources like newspapers, as well as 21st-century media such as podcasts.
 Regarding the former, publishers like The Wall Street Journal and Business Insider aren’t just useful for breaking news, but also insights from business experts.
 If reading the broadsheet doesn’t fit your likely on-the-go lifestyle, then try podcasts, which can be just as insightful and helpful.

 There are many more resources you can leverage in your MBA studies than listed here, and talking with your program director can turn you in the right direction.
-If interested in more information about earning a Master of Business Administration, contact Elmhurst College today to learn about our robust program and dedicated MBA resources.
+If interested in more information about earning a Master of Business Administration, contact Elmhurst University today to learn about our robust program and dedicated MBA resources.

 Interested in Getting Started?